Previous dayFebruary 10, 2026Next day

 0.0 km---✓ ReviewedUSGS →

-A magnitude 2.7 seismic event took place 25 km SE of Wright, Wyoming on February 10, 2026 at 23:05 UTC.
+February 10, 2026 brought a magnitude 2.7 earthquake 25 km SE of Wright, Wyoming, logged at 23:05 UTC.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 43.583°, -105.275°.
+The epicenter is at 43.583°, -105.275°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10